allenoleary/allenoleary.github.io/about.md

 ---
 layout: default
-title: All about in the lakes
-mast: In which we go a rambling and rocking in the Lakes, a winter observed and wondered at.
-margin-note: This is a nargin note
+title: About
+mast: A quick tour

-feature-image: lakes.jpg
+feature-image:
 feature-caption: Stephanie in the lakes
 feature-position: right top
 ---